Frequently Asked Questions

 Have you activated your Universal Account?

 As a new or returning student or employee at Western, you have received a Universal Account.
 This provides you with access to a number of technology resources.
 New students will be able to activate their Universal Account after enrollment confirmation has been processed.
-Activate your account onlline at https://www.wwu.edu/webactivate/index.jsp
+Activate your account online at https://www.wwu.edu/webactivate/index.jsp.

-If you have attempted and failed to login more than 5 times, your password will have been disabled, and must be reset by the Registrar's Office (a safety feature).
+If you attempted and failed to login more than 5 times, your password has been disabled and must be reset by the Registrar's Office for security purposes.

 How often am I paid?

-You are paid twice a month on, or close to the 10th (for hours worked the 16th-25th of the previous month and the 25th (for hours worked the 1st-15th of current month) of each month.
+You are paid twice a month: first, on or around the 10th (for hours worked the 16th-25th of the previous month), and second, on or around the 25th (for hours worked the 1st-15th of current month) of each month.

 Where do I pick up my check?

-You can pick up your check in the Student Business Office (Old Main 110) or if you have Direct Deposit, it will automatically deposit into your bank account.
-Direct Deposit form and information.
+You can pick up your check in the Student Business Office (Old Main 110), or if you have Direct Deposit, it will automatically deposit into your bank account.
+See Direct Deposit enrollment instructions.

 As a TA, how much will I pay out of pocket in tuition and fees each quarter?

-The TA appointment includes not only the stipend but also a waiver of the operating fees portion of tuition and fees (see codes STOW, STTA, STOX, or STTB on your account).
+The TA appointment includes not only the stipend but also a tuition waiver (see codes STOW, STTA, STOX, or STTB on your account).
+This waiver does not cover additional university operating fees.
 For specific dollar amounts that a TA pays out of pocket, please see Stipend & Waiver.

 Where do I submit my employee documents?